Jburlama/PUSH_SWAP/README.md

     - rrb : reverse rotate b - shift down all elements of stack b by 1.
 The last element becomes the first one.
     - rrr : rra and rrb at the same time.

 4. At the end, stack b must empty empty and all integers must be in stack a, sorted in ascending order.

+**Push_Swap** must conform to the [42 Norm](https://cdn.intra.42.fr/pdf/pdf/96987/en.norm.pdf).